Learn some important lessons on gunfighting here from the legendary expert, Wyatt Earp!

 - 100% Cast Stone Construction

-He’s stating some solid truth here: fast and accurate.
+He’s stating some solid truth here: fast and accurate, especially in close range.
 Use your trained and developed skills and concentration, which come only through regular practice, to create the required muscle memory.

 “From personal experience and numerous six-gun battles which I witnessed, I can only support the opinion advanced by the men who gave me my most valuable instruction in fast and accurate shooting, which was that the gun-fanner and hip-shooter stood small chance to live against a man who, as old Jack Gallagher always put it, took his time and pulled the trigger once.”